Effective model and Magnetic Properties of the Resistive Electron Quadrupling State: Abstract

 \section{Abstract}

-Recent experiments [Grinenko {\it et al.} \href{http://doi.org/10.1038/s41567-021-01350-9}{Nature Physics {\bf 17}, 1254--1259 (2021)}] reported the observation of a condensate of four-fermion composites.
+Recent experiments [V.~Grinenko {\it et al.} \href{http://doi.org/10.1038/s41567-021-01350-9}{Nat.
+Phys. {\bf 17}, 1254 (2021)}] reported the observation of a condensate of four-fermion composites.
 This is a resistive state that spontaneously breaks the time-reversal symmetry, leading to unconventional magnetic properties, detected in muon spin rotation experiments and by the appearance of a spontaneous Nernst effect.
-In this work, we derive an effective model that describes the observed spontaneous magnetic fields in this state.
-We show that this model, which is alike to the Faddeev-Skyrme model for the four-fermion order parameter, hosts skyrmions: magnetic-flux-carrying topological excitations.
+In this work, we derive an effective model for the four-fermion order parameter that describes the observed spontaneous magnetic fields in this state.
+We show that this model, which is alike to the Faddeev-Skyrme model can host skyrmions: magnetic-flux-carrying topological excitations.

 Recent experiments \cite{Grinenko.Weston.ea:21} reported the observation of a fermion quadrupling state in the multiband material: hole-doped Ba$_{1-x}$K$_x$Fe$_2$As$_2$.
-This resistive state, coined quartic bosonic metal, is a condensate with an anti-correlated flow of pairs of Cooper pairs belonging to different bands.
+This resistive state, coined quartic bosonic metal, is a condensate with an anticorrelated flow of pairs of Cooper pairs belonging to different bands.
 In contrast to superconductors, which break the $\groupU{1}$ gauge symmetry, this state spontaneously breaks the two-fold ($\groupZ{2}$) time-reversal symmetry.
 This raises the question of the properties of such states.

 An effective model can describe the properties of condensates at large length scales.
 For a pair condensate, the effective model is the celebrated Ginzburg-Landau theory which has been extensively studied since the second half of the last century.
 The question of effective models describing the fermion quadruplet quartic metal is more subtle.
-In this paper, we derive an effective long-wave-length model for the resistive quartic state reported in Ba$_{1-x}$K$_x$Fe$_2$As$_2$.
+In this paper, we derive an effective long-wavelength model for the resistive quartic state reported in Ba$_{1-x}$K$_x$Fe$_2$As$_2$.
 Based on this, we report the key properties of that state: Namely its magnetic properties and the nature of the topological excitations it supports.